PRX/analytics-ingest-lambda/README.md

 ## DynamoDB

-When a program in Dovetail is configured to be IAB complaint (with `"bytes": true`), it will emit kinesis records of type `antebytes`.
+When a listener requests an episode from [Dovetail Router](https://github.com/PRX/dovetail-router.prx.org), it will emit kinesis records of type `antebytes`.
 Meaning the bytes haven't been downloaded yet.
 These records are inserted into DynamoDB, and saved until the CDN-bytes are actually downloaded.